Sleeve Gastrectomy and the Risk of Bowel Obstruction/Adhesions

 We've written a lot about the benefits of gastric sleeve surgery, from its excellent design to its low maintenance.
 The results of surgery are routinely excellent, which is why so many patients have come to our Tijuana practice from abroad to have a sleeve gastrectomy performed.

-Dr. Fernando Garcia is a realist, though, and wants to patients to understand that while the gastric sleeve surgery is a great option for surgical weight loss, there are risks to keep in mind.
+Our surgons are realists, though, and want patients to understand that while the gastric sleeve surgery is a great option for surgical weight loss, there are risks to keep in mind.
 We want to use this post to consider the risk of adhesion and bowel obstruction.
 It would first be helpful to define these terms since they may be unfamiliar to most readers.